Skip to main content

 Ezetimibe contraindications

 Ezetimibe should not be taken by people who are allergic to any ingredients in the drug.
-In addition, taking ezetimibe with a statin is contraindicated in people with active liver disease and women who are pregnant or breastfeeding.
+In addition, people with active liver disease and women who are pregnant or breastfeeding may need to avoid ezetimibe.

 Pregnancy

-Ezetimibe is not recommended for use in pregnant women.
-Ezetimibe has not been studied in pregnant women and has been shown to have no clinical benefit when given during pregnancy.
-The combination of ezetimibe and a statin is not recommended in pregnant women, as statins are considered harmful to an unborn baby.
-Cholesterol is an important part of fetal growth and development; therefore, blocking cholesterol production in a fetus could lead to birth defects.
+Ezetimibe has not been studied in pregnant women, but animal studies suggest there may be an increased risk of harmful effects to an unborn baby.
+The combination of ezetimibe and a statin is not typically recommended in pregnant women either, although the FDA has removed contraindications for statins in pregnancy.
+In addition, cholesterol is an important part of fetal growth and development.
+Therefore, blocking cholesterol production in an unborn baby could lead to birth defects.

 Breastfeeding

-Ezetimibe is not recommended for use in women who are breastfeeding.
-It is not known if ezetimibe passes into human breast milk, but animal studies indicate it does.
+Ezetimibe may pass into human breast milk in low amounts.
 Because cholesterol synthesis is important to an infant’s development, healthcare professionals generally avoid giving a woman who is breastfeeding both ezetimibe and a statin

-Instead of ezetimibe, a healthcare provider may consider prescribing a bile acid sequestrant, such as cholestyramine, colestipol, or colesevelam.
+Instead of ezetimibe, a healthcare provider may consider prescribing a bile acid sequestrant, such as Questran (cholestyramine), Colestid (colestipol), or Welchol (colesevelam).
 Bile acid sequestrants help lower cholesterol, but they don’t enter the bloodstream or breast milk.
 However, these drugs may cause other problems that can affect a nursing infant, such as interfering with the mother’s ability to absorb fat-soluble vitamins.

 Children